 - the supplier enjoys the necessary trust of the user in the products, processes or services supplied.

-To recognise a certified product, at least a technical datasheet and a delivery note are required.
+To recognise a certified article, at least a technical datasheet and a delivery note are required.

 Generally, certification can be recognised by:

-To verify which product was supplied by a supplier, the customer must have a delivery note.
-This contains a series of data that fully identify the manufactured product and make it traceable.
+To verify which article was supplied by a supplier, the customer must have a delivery note.
+This contains a series of data that fully identify the article and make it traceable.

-To verify whether a specific product is certified, the website of the certification body must be consulted.
-This is the only way to check whether a valid technical datasheet exists for this product.
+To verify whether a specific article is certified, the website of the certification body must be consulted.
+This is the only way to check whether a valid technical datasheet exists for this article.
+The more than 8,000 technical datasheets of all COPRO certified products can be found on the COPRO Extranet.

 Be sure to contact one of our staff.
-You will find the right contacts for each product under ‘Team’.
+Under ‘Contact’ you will find the right contact person for each product.